kevsiraki/LaravelSocialMedia/README.md

-Laravel 8 Scoail Media application with REST API using Jetstream, Livewire, and Tailwind.
+Laravel 8 Social Media application with REST API using Jetstream, Livewire, and Tailwind.